 Advocate, Environment Washington

-“Plastic bags are among the most common items we find on beach cleanups,” said Gus Gates at Surfrider Foundation.
-“This law, together with the bill passed in 2021 to ban expanded polystyrene foam products and reduce unwanted plastic food service items, will help address a chronic source of plastic pollution and help to keep Washington’s iconic coastlines clean for future generations.”
+“Single-use plastics, including plastic bags, are among the most common items we find on beach cleanups,” said Gus Gates at Surfrider Foundation.
+“This law, together with the bill passed this year to ban expanded polystyrene foam products and reduce unwanted plastic food service items, will help keep Washington’s coastlines clean for future generations.”

 Plastics Free Washington Coalition/ Washington Sin Plástico members: